DavidN-2/koaTest/README.md

 #### Pre-requisites

 1.Node: `14.15.1` as specified in the `.node-version` file.
-The framwork is compatible with any Node version 12 or higher, but I prefer fixing it to the latest one
+The framework is compatible with any Node version 12 or higher, but it has been fixed to the latest one

 2.Chrome installed.